rsteve-dev/CSC_256_Team8/README.md

     - `flask --debug --app main run`
   - If you receive the error ‘flask is not a recognized command’, alternatively run:
     - `python -m flask --debug --app main run`
-  - The application should now be running at http://127.0.0.1:5000/ and will respond to changes you make in the code when you refresh the page.
-The flask application will need to be running for the lab to interact with it.
+  - The application should now be running at `http://127.0.0.1:5000/` and will respond to changes you make in the code when you refresh the page.

-## Writing Pytest Tests
+  - The flask application will need to be running for the lab to interact with it.

+<h2 id='tdd-resources'>Learning Resources</h2>

+- #### Documentation:
+  - [Python Documentation:](https://docs.python.org/3/) The official Python guide.
+  - [Pytest Documentation:](https://docs.pytest.org/en/7.1.x/contents.html) Details how to use and run pytest.
+- #### Online Tutorials and Courses:
+  - [Unit Testing and Test Driven Development in Python:](https://www.linkedin.com/learning-login/share?account=56744281&forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Funit-testing-and-test-driven-development-in-python%3Ftrk%3Dshare_ent_url%26shareId%3DFpSOpa0%252FQMOlU%252BPfWmg0AQ%253D%253D) A course from LinkedIn Learning covering unit testing and TDD with Python.
+  - [Test-Driven Development (TDD) - Quick Guide:](https://brainhub.eu/library/test-driven-development-tdd) More information on TDD, including the TDD cycle, advantages & disadvantages, and common practices.
+- #### Community Forums and Support:
+  - [Stack Overflow:](https://stackoverflow.com/questions/tagged/pytest) Community forum for discussing pytest-related topics.

+<h2 id='tdd-writing-tests'>Writing Pytest Tests</h2>

 - #### Open Your Test File:
   - In your project folder, open the file named `test_main.py`.
   - This file will contain all your pytest tests.